-F 6.
-Developing Asymmetries at Mammography: A Multimodality Approach to Assessment and Management (A) 7.
-Mammographic Breast Density: Impact on Breast Cancer Risk and Implications for Screening (A) 8.
-Breast Density: Clinical Implications and Assessment Methods (A) 9.
-Interpreting One-View Mammographic Findings: Minimizing Callbacks While Maximizing Cancer Detection (A) 10.
+6. Developing Asymmetries at Mammography: A Multimodality Approach to Assessment and Management (A)Mammographic Breast Density: Impact on Breast Cancer Risk and Implications for Screening (A) Breast Density: Clinical Implications and Assessment Methods (A) Interpreting One-View Mammographic Findings: Minimizing Callbacks While Maximizing Cancer Detection (A) 10.
 Mammographic Signs of Systemic Disease (A) 11.
 Communication in Breast Imaging: Lessons Learned at Diagnostic Evaluation (A) 12.
 ACR Appropriateness Criteria Breast Cancer Screening (A) 13.
-Digital breast tomosynthesis: Image acquisition principles and artifacts (A) 11 National Declaration Devices for Madam Operation Divital 14.
+Digital breast tomosynthesis: Image acquisition principles and artifacts (A) 14.
 National Performance Benchmarks for Modern Screening Digital Mammography: Update from the Breast Cancer Surveillance Consortium (A) 15.
 Audits, Benchmarks and Performance: What You Need to Know (S) 16.
 Implants on Breast Mammogram Widget (W) 17.
 Breast Anatomy Quiz (W) 18.
 Breast Density Quiz (W) 19.
 CC Breast Anatomy Interactive tool (W) 20.
 MLO Breast Anatomy Interactive tool (W) 21.
 Screening Mammography Need to Know Quick Review Document (D) 22.
 Breast Density ACR Brochure (D) 23.
-Introduction to Mammography (V) Required Knowledge knowledge, skills, Knowledge of imaging abnormalities on mammography attitude and Knowledge of correct BI-RADS terminology to describe imaging behavior, and findings. experience Knowledge of markers of image quality.
+Introduction to Mammography (V) Required knowledge, skills, attitude and behavior, and experience Knowledge Knowledge of imaging abnormalities on mammography Knowledge of correct BI-RADS terminology to describe imaging findings.
+Knowledge of markers of image quality.
 Skills Skill in identifying abnormalities on mammography screening exams.
-Skill in discussing results of imaging example with patients, referring Skill in discussing results of imaging exams with patients, referring physicians, and staff Attitude and Behavior Professional communication of screening exam results with patients, referring physicians, and staff.
-Experience Screening mammography: 250-400 screening mammograms Assessment Knowledge Assessment: Information RadExam Breast EPA1: Screening (under construction) sources to assess RadExam Breast EPA1: MQSA & Audit (under construction) progress and ground summative Review of interpretation of screening mammography with gradual decline in entrustment recall rate over time, if available (for example: 1st month: <50%; 2nd month: decision 30-50%; 3rd month: <30%) decision 00-00 %, Sid month.
-(50 %) 5-10 informal case-based discussions per modality with attending radiologist Entrustment level Imaging studies should always be overread by an attending physician of supervision to Residents: Indirect supervision (level 3) prior to graduation - ability to identify at least 50% of the abnormalities identified by the attending radiologist be reached at lease 50 % of the abriormances identified by the attenting radiologist which stage of training Mini-fellows: Distant supervision (level 4) prior to graduation - ability to identify 50-75% of the abnormalities identified by the attending radiologist Fellows: Trust to perform unsupervised (level 5) or to supervise others (level 6) prior to graduation (ability to identify 75-100% of abnormalities identified by the attending radiologist and ability to teach concepts to residents) Expiration 1 year after graduation
+Skill in discussing results of imaging exams with patients, referring physicians, and staff Attitude and Behavior • Professional communication of screening exam results with patients, referring physicians, and staff.
+Experience Screening mammography: 250-400 screening mammograms Assessment Information sources to assess progress and Knowledge Assessment: RadExam Breast EPA1: Screening (under construction) RadExam Breast EPA1: MQSA & Audit (under construction) ground summative entrustment decision Review of interpretation of screening mammography with gradual decline in recall rate over time, if available (for example: 1st month: <50%; 2nd month: 30-50%; 3rd month: <30%) 5-10 informal case-based discussions per modality with attending radiologist Entrustment level of supervision to be reached at Imaging studies should always be overread by an attending physician Residents: Indirect supervision (level 3) prior to graduation - ability to identify at least 50% of the abnormalities identified by the attending radiologist which stage of training Mini-fellows: Distant supervision (level 4) prior to graduation - ability to identify 50-75% of the abnormalities identified by the attending radiologist Fellows: Trust to perform unsupervised (level 5) or to supervise others (level 6) prior to graduation (ability to identify 75-100% of abnormalities identified by the attending radiologist and ability to teach concepts to residents) Expiration 1 year after graduation